kovidgoyal/rapydscript-ng/local-agent.md

 2. If errors occur, analyze the stdout logs completely before writing a fix.
 Do not guess.
 3. Run rapydscript fmt . to ensure any changes you made to .pyj files are correctly formatted
+4. Run rapydscript lint . to check for any issues in your code
-4. If the changes you made are user visible, update the changelog
+5. If the changes you made are user visible, update the changelog